sanchitmonga22/AllInVault/architecture.md

 5. If audio download is requested, downloader service processes episodes
 6. Downloaded audio references are updated in metadata
 7. Repository saves updated metadata

+### Transcription Flow
+1. User initiates transcription process via command line
+2. Transcription script loads episodes from repository
+3. For each episode with audio:
+   a.
+Audio file is processed by transcription service
+   b.
+Transcript is saved to file
+   c.
+Transcript reference is updated in episode metadata
+4. Updated episode metadata is saved to repository

 ## Future Extensions